proegssilb/code-scanner/README.md

 A code scanner for .NET applications

 # Dev work
-You'll need Visual Studio 2017, .NET Core, and nuget in order to get things setup.
+You'll need Visual Studio 2017, .NET Framework 4.7.1, and nuget in order to get things setup.
 I'm also using ncrunch, but feel free to use your own nunit-compatible test runner.

 Other dependencies will be added later.